International Services, Programs and Responsibilities

 Employment of Foreign Nationals1

-The International Center (IC) on the Ann Arbor campus is responsible for all employment related visa applications.
-This includes determining the appropriate visa category, processing all necessary applications, filing applications with government agencies, and ensuring compliance with all applicable regulations.
-The IC at Ann Arbor does this work on behalf of all three campuses in order to obtain the proper employment related immigration status for faculty and staff (SPG 201.18).
-When needed, the IC will seek assistance from the Office of the General Counsel (OGC) to determine the appropriate visa category for employees and visitors from abroad.
+The International Center (IC) on the Ann Arbor campus is responsible for all employment-based immigration status applications.
+This includes determining the appropriate immigration status, processing all necessary applications, filing applications with government agencies, and ensuring compliance with all applicable regulations.
+The IC at Ann Arbor does this work on behalf of all three campuses, including Michigan Medicine, in order to obtain the proper employment related immigration status for faculty and staff (SPG 201.18).
+When needed, the IC will seek assistance from the Office of the General Counsel (OGC) to determine the appropriate immigration status for employees and visitors from abroad.

-J-1 Exchange Visitors in student and non-student categories: As specified in the agreement between the University and DOS which designates each campus as the Program Sponsor for its J-1 Exchange Visitor Program, each international services office is charged with the obligation of overseeing the University’s compliance with DOS policies, relevant federal regulations, and DOS-mandated recordkeeping and reporting requirements.
+J-1 Exchange Visitors in student and non-student categories: As specified in the agreement between the University and DOS which designates each campus as the Program Sponsor for its J-1 Exchange Visitor Program, each international services office is charged with the obligation of overseeing the University’s compliance with DOS policies, relevant federal regulations, and DOS-mandated recordkeeping and reporting requirements stipulated in 22 CFR 62.

-In addition to a large international student population, the University has a significant number of J-1 visiting scholars with and without University appointments, and international staff and faculty on various other non-immigrant (temporary) visas.
-There are also some international staff and faculty members who are in the process of adjusting their non-immigrant status to permanent residency (immigrant visa).
+In addition to a large international student population, the University has a significant number of J-1 visiting scholars with and without University appointments, and international staff and faculty on various other non-immigrant (temporary) statuses.
+There are also some international staff and faculty members who are in the process of adjusting their non-immigrant status to permanent residency ("green card").

-The two most common non-immigrant visa categories used by these individuals include the J-1 Exchange Visitor category, and the H-1B Temporary Worker category.
+The two most common non-immigrant statuses used by these individuals include the J-1 Exchange Visitor category, and the H-1B temporary worker category.
 It is the role of each international services office to work with academic units that invite J-1 scholars to its campus to ensure that they receive the required document (DS-2019) needed to obtain the J-1 visa abroad, enter the U.S. legally, and remain in legal status throughout their stay at the University.

-It is the role of the IC on the Ann Arbor campus to handle all immigration related work for H-1B petitions on all three campuses.
+It is the role of the IC on the Ann Arbor campus to handle all immigration related work for employment-based non-immigrant (e.g., H-1B, TN, E-3, O-1) and immigrant (ie: green card) petitions on all three campuses, including Michigan Medicine.
 Also, if international faculty or staff members are already present in the U.S., the IC on the Ann Arbor campus works with the hiring unit to enable the faculty or staff member to come to U-M in the appropriate non-immigrant status to be legally employed.
 In these cases, IC staff members provide immigration advice and guidance to the inviting departments and to international staff and faculty; and ensure compliance with all government regulations affecting these individuals.

 International services staff members provide information and programs for all U-M students interested in obtaining an educational experience outside of the United States.
 Education abroad professional staff and peer advisors refer students to appropriate study abroad offices on-campus, and help students understand options related to studying abroad on Michigan and non-Michigan programs, interning abroad, conducting overseas research, and volunteering for service projects in other countries.
 Specifically, the international services offices offer advice and programs that help students find the right opportunity abroad, fund the overseas program, internship or service project, prepare them for the overseas experience, and provide opportunities to maximize learning through integrative learning pedagogy while abroad, and upon their return to campus.